Capone Motorsports: 2021

-At the end of the 2020 IMSA SportsCar Championship, Capone and his team worked with Peter Baron and his team Starworks Motorsport in the final race of the season at Petit Le Mans.
+Midway through the 2020 IMSA SportsCar Championship, Capone and his team worked with Peter Baron and his team Starworks Motorsport in the fifth race of the season at Petit Le Mans.
 Following Baron and Starworks' LMP2 class win in the race, Baron and Capone established a deal in which the No. 8 Tower Motorsport by Starworks Motorsport team would be run out of the Capone Motorsports shop.
 The entry would still compete as the No. 8 Tower Motorsport by Starworks Motorsport in the LMP2 class.
 This marked Capone Motorsports' first auto racing program in the team's history.
 The team would do the full season with Farano and Gabriel Aubry.
 Timothé Buret and Matthieu Vaxivière completed their Michelin Endurance Cup lineup.
 They had a good debut to the season, as they finished second in the 2021 24 Hours of Daytona.
 However, their fortunes would quickly turn as they retired in the following two races at Sebring and Watkins Glen.
 Since there were only five cars in the LMP2 class at Sebring, the No. 8 was still credited with a third place finish as they still finished ahead of the WIN Autosport and United Autosports LMP2 cars.
 At Watkins Glen, an accident cut the No. 8's race short and they were credited with a fourth place finish.
 The No. 8's form quickly turned around as they got three podiums in a row at Watkins Glen, Road America, and Laguna Seca respectively.
 Going into the final race of the season at the 2021 Petit Le Mans, the No. 8 qualified fourth in its class.
 During the end of the race, the team was battling with the No. 52 PR1/Mathiasen Motorsports car for the win.
 The No. 52 would cross the finish line in first place ahead of the No. 8 in second.
 However, a post race drive-through equivalent time penalty was given to the No. 52 for contact in the closing minutes of the race.
 Thus, the No. 8 was given the LMP2 class win in the 2021 Petit Le Mans.
 The No. 8 would finish third in the LMP2 standings.